Connect with us

 How to outsmart real estate conmen

 1. Site visit – Never buy a property that you have not seen.
-It does not matter whether you are buying a piece of land, a house under construction, a ready house, or off-plan apartment, you need to view it.
+Whether you are purchasing land, a house under construction, or a ready house, you need to view it first.

 This should be done before you make any decision.
 If possible visit the site without the seller and talk with the neighbours.
 This way, you may uncover issues that the seller is unwilling to disclose to you.